-There are several ways to bypass a garage door sensor, such as using a piece of tape, laser, reflector, or just simply pressing the garage door button.
+Several methods can be utilized to circumvent a garage door sensor, including using tape, a laser, a reflector, or by simply triggering the garage door opener.

 However, in some situations, you might need to learn how to bypass the garage door sensors.
 In this post, I’ll explain how.
 So, keep reading!